A Novel Site-Specific Inference Model for Urban Canyon Channels: From Measurements to Modeling: CHANNEL INFERENCE MODEL

 In urban canyon environments, signal propagation is strongly influenced by the distribution and placement of buildings.
 These site-specific environmental parameters determine the generation mechanisms and spatial distribution of multipath components, thereby affecting key channel characteristics such as power, delay, and angle of arrival.
 Therefore, we propose a site-specific channel inference model based on environmental parameters, as illustrated in Fig. \ref{fig:systemv2}.

-Channel inference model infers the corresponding channel from the input environmental parameters, thereby establishing a mapping from environment to channel characteristics.
-Specifically, the environmental parameters refer to the set of distances $D$ of clusters relative to the propagation paths, expressed as:
+The channel inference model infers the corresponding channel from the input environmental parameters, thereby establishing a mapping from environment to channel characteristics.
+Specifically, the environmental parameters refer to the set of distances $\mathbf{D}$ of clusters relative to the propagation paths, expressed as:

-where $d_{l,m}$ and $d_{r,n}$ denote the distances from the $m$-th cluster on the transceiver left side and the $n$-th cluster on the right side to the propagation path, respectively.
+where $d_{l,m}$ and $d_{r,n}$ denote the distances from the $m$-th cluster on the left side and the $n$-th cluster on the right side to the propagation path, respectively.
+To avoid notational ambiguity in the subsequent statistical modeling, we use the scalar $D$ exclusively to denote the effective one-sided canyon width (i.e., the lateral distance from the RX to the dominant building surfaces on the specific side, $D \in \{D_l, D_r\}$).
+To eliminate spatial ambiguity, "left" and "right" in this model are defined relative to the forward driving direction of the receiver vehicle along the longitudinal axis of the street.
+This distinction is crucial because the typical off-center topology in vehicular scenarios (e.g., a transmitter parked on one side and a receiver driving in a specific lane) introduces an inherent geometric asymmetry, making the signal interaction mechanisms and scattering contributions from the left and right sides statistically distinct.
 During signal propagation, the presence of clusters generates distinct discrete MPCs.
 Each MPC represents a set of parameters for a propagation path, including power, delay, azimuth angle of arrival (AoA), elevation angle of arrival (EoA), and phase, which are specifically expressed as:

 where $\beta$, $\tau$, $\theta$, $\phi$, and $\psi$ denote the power, delay, AoA, EoA, and phase, respectively.

 Different values of $d_l$ and $d_r$ affect the MPCs formed by the clusters.
 Therefore, the core idea of channel inference model is to uncover the implicit mapping $h_X$ between $d_l$ and the statistical characteristics of the channel parameters, thereby inferring and obtaining the statistical features and multipath distributions of the channel under arbitrary environmental layouts.
 Given a set of MPCs and $D$, $h_X$ can be expressed as: